bbfrederick/rapidtide/README.md

 delaytools
 =======================
-Delaytools is a suite of python programs used to analyze time resolved imaging data to find time lagged correlations between the voxelwise time series and other time series.
+Delaytools is a suite of python programs used to perform time delay analysis on functional imaging data to find time lagged  correlations between the voxelwise time series and other time series.

 Why do I want to know about time lagged correlations?
 =======================